ad-freiburg/winerli-2.0-final/README.md

 **Variables that may need to be changed depending on your hardware:**

 - `NUMBER_PROCESSES`: The total number of processes to use.
-The number of recognition processes will be this number minus the parsing and writing processes.
+The number of recognition processes will be this number minus the parsing and writing processes and minus the input process.

 - `NUMBER_PARSE_PROCESSES`: The number of processes for parsing the input file.